Maple Creek, Saskatchewan

 Maple Creek is a town in the Cypress Hills of southwest Saskatchewan, Canada.
 It is surrounded by the Rural Municipality of Maple Creek No. 111.
 The population was 2,176 at the 2021 Census.

 The town is 103 km southeast of Medicine Hat, Alberta, and 40 km north of the Cypress Hills Interprovincial Park on Highway 21 and 8 km south of the Trans-Canada Highway.
 Maple Creek runs along the west side of town.

-The administrative headquarters of the Nekaneet Cree Nation is 37 km southeast of Maple Creek.